Pregnancy food ration change for dairy goats

 Week 3: feed 3 lbs per day – about 4.5 cups per feeding

-Week 1: feed 4 lbs per day – about 6 cups per feeding
+Week 1: feed 4 lbs per day – about 6 to 7.5 cups per feeding

 The last 3 days of your does pregnancy you may want

 To cut the ration back to 3 cups per feeding for 3 days to prevent flag.

 Flag is when a does udder fills in to quickly and becomes tight and really